DioxusLabs/dioxus/README.md

 - [ ] State management integrations

 On top of these, we have several projects you can find in the `packages` folder.
-- [x] `dioxuscli`: Testing, development, and packaging tools for Dioxus apps
+- [x] `dioxus-cli`: Testing, development, and packaging tools for Dioxus apps
 - [ ] `dioxus-router`: A hook-based router implementation for Dioxus web apps
 - [ ] `Dioxus-vscode`: Syntax highlighting, code formatting, and hints for Dioxus html! blocks
 - [ ] `Redux-rs`: Redux-style global state management